xmlking/macbooksetup/docs/platforms/node/monorepo.md

 # Monorepo

 Monorepos are very popular in modern application development because of their immense benefits.
 A monorepo is a single repository having multiple distinct projects with well-defined associations.
 Note that monorepo is not a monolith; in fact, it is the opposite of a monolith.

 It is very easy to make cross-cutting code changes across different applications (/backend, /frontend) in a single atomic commit.

+Learn more about monorepo at [monorepo.tools](https://monorepo.tools/)

 In this document, we will using [Turborepo](https://turbo.build/) to implement Monorepos